SciML/DiffEqFlux.jl/docs/src/examples/Supervised-NN-ODE-MNIST.md

 ```

 ### Train

+To train our model, we select the appropriate trainable parameters of our network with `params`.
+In our case, backpropagation is required for `down`, `nn_ode` and `fc`.
+Notice that the parameters
+for Neural ODE is given by `nn_ode.p`:

 ```julia
 # Train the NN-ODE and monitor the loss and weights.
 Flux.train!(loss, params( down, nn_ode.p, fc), zip( x_train, y_train ), opt, cb = cb)
 ```

 ### Expected Output